omega8cc/boa/README.txt

 We also removed D8-edge platform, since it is broken too often because of D8 own critical bugs.
-We will keep debugging it to add latest D8-tested platform to every release.
+We will keep debugging it to add latest D8-tested platform to every release, when possible.

 The platforms listed below can be re-added when their maintainers will fix all critical issues and/or apply required updates: